FiteAnalytics/purplepaper/finx-io/src/pages/blog/07-sec-derivatives-rule-18f/index.md

 ###Technical issues include but are not limited to:

-- Coverage of Securities and Derivatives across multiple Asset Classes
+- Coverage of Securities and Derivatives across FX, Rate, Equity, Fixed Income and Structured Finance

-- Value at Risk (VaR) Methodology and Calibration
+- Value at Risk (VaR) Model and Calibration - historical, monte carlo, parametric?

-- Historical Data including Asset Prices
+- Historical Data including asset holdings and prices for all securities including OTC derivatives

 - Stress Testing